Clinical-Genomics/cg/documentation/README.md

 Some info if primarily stored in LIMS and needs to be syncronized over to `status`.
 This is the case for both the date when a samples was received and when it was finally delivered.
 This interface is intended to run continously as part of a crontab job.

 #### upload

-##### beacon

-Includes: `beacon`, `hk`, `scout`, `status`

-This command is used to upload variants from affected subject/s of a family to a beacon of genetic variants.
-The API will first use `status` to fetch the id of any affected subject from a given family.
-It will then use `hk` to retrieve a VCF file from the analyses.
-A temporary VCF file is then created by filtering for variants present in desired gene panel(s) (retrieved using `scout`).
-The `beacon` app will finally handle the upload to beacon.
-The required parameters for the upload are:
-- gene panel to use
-- id of the family

 ##### coverage